Sehaj-kahlon/CARE_CLUB/README.md

 the needy by building an interface that will help in easy communication between the NGOs (i.e. distributors) and the providers.

-## NGO integratin webapplication - CARE CLUB
+## NGO integration webapplication - CARE CLUB